idasylven/final-project-portugal-bnb/README.md

 # Final Project: Portugal B&B

-This site is a fullstack application that was made as the final project of Technigo Boot Camp of spring 2021, developed and pair-programmed by Yennie Leek and Ida Sylvén.
+This site is a fullstack application that was made as the final project of Technigo Boot Camp of spring 2021, developed and pair-programmed by <a href="https://github.com/Yennie-Leek">Yennie Leek</a> and <a href="https://github.com/idasylven">Ida Sylvén.</a>

 The idea for our project came from having a dream of opening a hostel/bnb in Portugal in the future, so we thought that it could be cool to do a “mock-up” page for it!
 The main purpose is to help the customers to book rooms and for the owner to market the business.
 The atmosphere of the B&B will be personal, friendly and a bit adventurous!